prisma/prisma/CONTRIBUTING.md

 - test: Adding missing or correcting existing tests
 - chore: Changes to the build process or auxiliary tools and libraries such as documentation generation

-List of directories in the monorepo
+List of directories in the monorepo:

+- adapter-libsql
+- adapter-neon
+- adapter-pg
+- adapter-planetscale
 - cli
 - client
 - debug
+- driver-adapter-utils
 - engines
 - fetch-engine
 - generator-helper